 Formal sessions will be followed by an early evening reception, healthy buffet and networking.

 Attendance is free, by invitation.

 Who should attend:

 The roadshows are aimed at senior executives in the public and private sector (MDs, CEOs, HR leads, COO and equivalent).
-The outline programme is attached.
+The outline programme can be found here

 Why focus on workplace wellbeing?

 Employers and employees are bearing the burden of sickness absence costs, recruiting and retaining skilled staff, as well as maintaining productivity.
 These are challenges that are facing organisations of all sizes that are wanting to improve the health and wellbeing of their workplace.